spiceai/docs/spiceaidocs/docs/components/data-connectors/abfs.md

 ### `name`

-The dataset name.
-This will be used as the table name within Spice.
+Defines the dataset name, which is used as the table name within Spice.

 Example:
 ```yaml